TroyRobinson/Canvas-Editor/README.md

 1. Shift+click elements to add to selection
 2. Marquee select by dragging rectangle on empty canvas
 3. All selected elements move together during drag operations

+### Deletion Workflow
+1. Select any element(s) using single-click, shift+click, or marquee selection
+2. Press Backspace to delete all selected elements
+3. Deletion is protected when typing in input fields or contentEditable elements

 ### Container Management
 - Elements automatically switch containers when dragged over new parents